 WE MIGHT WONDER what benefits impeachment is likely to yield, ponders Andrew Bacevich in “The Real Cover-Up: Putting Donald Trump’s Impeachment in Context.”
 As to the benefits of impeachment, Bacevich believes that answering that question “requires examining four scenarios that describe the range of possibilities awaiting the nation.”

 Andrew J. Bacevich is a co-founder of the Quincy Institute for Responsible Statecraft, a think-tank in Washington, DC (aren’t they all there?)
 READ MORE

 WHILE I WAS PLAYING with themes in search of a new look for Rather Rare Records over the past few weeks, I posted a page with a note of apology and explanation for all to see.
 To make the post eye-catching, I found this surreally cryptic painting by Michael Sowa and used it as the page’s featured image.

 I really like the painting and miss seeing it here, so I’m posting it again right here on this otherwise pointless page that has nothing to do with collecting rather rare records.
 READ MORE

-THE CASCADE MOUNTAIN RANGE cuts a wild and wide slash through the state of Washington from top to bottom.
+THE CASCADES are a range of mountains that cut a wild and wide slash through the state of Washington from top to bottom.
 That part of the state between the Pacific Ocean and those mountains is Western Washington; that part between the mountains and the rest of the United States is Eastern Washington.
-It is Western Washington that everyone thinks of when they think "Washington": clouds and rain, Seattle and lattes, bumbershoots and grunge, and more rain.
-The moist air from the ocean hits the mountains and rises to form clouds, which return most of that moisture as rain, causing our side of the… Continue Reading wild wild western washington